 How does laser tattoo removal work?

 A tattoo is created by depositing various colored pigments under the skin, for decorative or cosmetic purposes.
-A tattoo may even be caused by an explosion or by a scrape or fall on asphalt, which cause bits of metal, dirt, or carbon to become lodged under the skin.
+A tattoo may even be caused by an explosion or by a scrape or fall on asphalt, which causes bits of metal, dirt, or carbon to become lodged under the skin.

 Many methods have been used in attempts to remove tattoos, including surgical excision, use of acids and bleaching agents, destruction by heat or cold, additional flesh-colored tattoos over the site, sanding or dermabrasion, as well as various older laser therapies.